HugoDataAnalyst/Psyduck/README.md

 - "ALLOW_WEBHOOK_HOST" your golbat IP.

-- "MAX_QUEUE_SIZE" when to flush the data to the database.
+- "MAX_QUEUE_SIZE" when to flush the data to the database, you could edit this value to be higher to create less stress in the database.
+Example: 5000.

-- "WORKERS" is set to 1, which by nature is more then enough to process Medium sized Maps.
+- "WORKERS" is set to 1, which by nature is more then enough to process up to 10 Million Raw Data a day.

 - "MAX_RETRIES" number of attempts on failure.

 - "RETRY_DELAY" time between each attempt on failure.

-- "MAX_SIZE_GEOFENCE" If you have say 10 geofences, set to 15.
-Ensuring you have room for more without having to tweak this value often.

-- "CACHE_GEOFENCES" Time in seconds that it will cache the Geofences.

-- "REFRESH_GEOFENCES" Time in seconds that it will refresh the cache for the Geofences, should be the same as the above.

-- "MAX_TRIES_GEOFENCES" Number of attempts on failure.

-- "RETRY_DELAY_MULT_GEOFENCES" Number of retries multipled on failure.
-Example with 5 Max Tries and 2 Retry Delay: 1 sec * 2, 2 * 2, so on.

 #### **"database" Section:**